GW’s pipeline in the field of epilepsy currently includes two product candidates: CBD (Epidiolex® in the US) and GWP42006 (CBDV).

-In addition to Epidiolex, our epilepsy product candidates also include GWP42006, which features CBDV as the primary cannabinoid.
+In addition to CBD oral solution, our epilepsy product candidates also include GWP42006, which features CBDV as the primary cannabinoid.
 CBDV is distinct in chemical structure to CBD and has also shown anti-epileptic properties across a range of in vitro and in vivo models of epilepsy.
-In a paper published in the September 2012 issue of The British Journal of Pharmacology, GWP42006 strongly suppressed seizures in six different experimental models commonly used in epilepsy treatment.
+In a paper published in the September 2012 issue of The British Journal of Pharmacology, GWP42006 strongly suppressed seizures in six different experimental models commonly used in evaluating epilepsy treatment.
 GWP42006 was also found to provide additional efficacy signals when combined with drugs currently used to control epilepsy.
 Genetic biomarkers for response have been identified.

 Autism Spectrum Disorders